heydocode/ServerAPI/README.md

 ServerAPI is a versatile software that allows you to turn any machine (Windows, Linux, and macOS) into a server.
 It sends machine statistics via email, creates an online server management panel, and provides a console managed by user input and ServerAPI.

 ## IMPORTANT
-ServerAPI is in active developpement ad is not released yet!
+ServerAPI is in active developpement and is not released yet!

 ## Features